nasa/gesdisc-meditor/README.md

 An example subscriber is located in `./examples/subscriber` and shows how to subscribe to a specific model and how to send acknowledgements back to mEditor.

 The built-in notifier, which sends emails to users, is also a subscriber.
 The notifier subscribes to the `meditor-notifications` queue.

+**Note:**

+If mEditor is embedded in another application and you'd like to redirect back to the application after a document has been published: include `"redirectToUrl": true` in the acknowledgement message

+There is an example of this redirect in examples/subscriber-with-redirect